 NoCo Fitness: This gym prides itself on its close relationships with its members.
 They offer personal training both in-person and online for those who live a busier lifestyle, and they offer discounts for couples, students, and SilverSneakers members.

 Team Tom: Owned by veterans, this gym offers free memberships for active military personnel and sworn-in badged officers.
 They offer a full supplement and apparel store as well!

 CrossFit Helix: Have you heard of the phenomenon that has been sweeping across the country these past few years, CrossFit?
 CrossFit is a great way to get in shape with functional exercises and Olympic-based lifts.
 For a monthly fee, this gym gives you access to their open gym and barbell club. *Prior CrossFit experience or completion of On-Ramp training are required for membership.

-CrossFit Battleready: Located in Evans, this CossFit gym offers numerous discounts for students, couples, government employees, active military personel and police officers!
-They also offer drop in rates and punch card options, as well as free membership for Purple Heart recipients.
+CrossFit Battle-ready: Located in Evans, this CrossFit gym offers numerous discounts for students, couples, government employees, active military personnel, and police officers!
+They also offer drop-in rates and punch card options, as well as free membership for Purple Heart recipients.

 Double Diamond CrossFit: Another CrossFit gym, Double Diamond offers weekly and monthly membership options, as well as discounts for couples and students!
 They also require previous experience and offer Saturday classes for those new to CrossFit.

 Performance and Wellness Institute Health: This gym has highly qualified staff and includes a comprehensive orthopedic evaluation before developing your personalized program.

 TR Fitness: Located right next to our office, this 24/7 gym offers personal training and versatile fitness programs for athletes and lifestyle clients alike!